garsonbyte/MachineLearningProject/README.md

 # Machine Learning Project
 To Do:
 - Format with text blocks (While we write the report)
-- Format using data frame to make a table
-- Bar Graphs for C= 10, SVM
+- Bar Graphs (Comparing 4 algorithms: Logistic, SVM, PCA_Logistic, PCA_SVM)

 If we have time:
 - Neural Networks